ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

 The big problem is, of course, that many uses of fundeps today are simply incompatible with this approach: see [key examples](key-examples).

-## GuidedInference: fundeps guide type inference
+## SingleChoiceInference: fundeps guide type inference

-The GuidedInference approach completely abandons the goal that a fundep is a true functional dependency.
+The SingleChoiceInference approach completely abandons the goal that a fundep is a true functional dependency.
 Rather, it's a mechanism that gives rise to some extra equality constraints, that in turn guide inference.

 A classic example is [Example 5](https://gitlab.haskell.org/ghc/ghc/-/wikis/Functional-dependencies-in-GHC/key-examples#example-5-even-lcc-is-too-restrictive).
 ```